 - We recommend that students visit the CLAS advising web site to “try on” various majors before making their final decisions.

 - Each academic program at UF has established an Academic Learning Compact: a statement of the skills each of its majors is expected to acquire before graduating.
 These skill sets are referred to as “student learning outcomes,” or SLOs.

 - The following comprise the SLOs in Sociology.
 Before graduating, sociology majors are expected to…

-- Understand basic concepts in sociology.
+- Identify, explain and apply basic concepts in sociology.

 - Effectively communicate in speech and in writing sociological concepts and research.

 - Please see the link below for the complete Sociology Academic Learning Compact: